dalong0514/readnotes/20200201读书笔记/2020082PHP-Objects-Patterns-PracticeR02.md

 And here’s the output from a typical run:

 ```
-TEXT notification: new lesson: cost (20)MAIL notification: new lesson: cost (30)
+TEXT notification: new lesson: cost (20)
+MAIL notification: new lesson: cost (30)
 ```

-Figure 8-6 shows these classes.Notice how similar the structure in Figure 8-6 is to that formed by the Doctrine components shown in Figure 8-5.
+Notice how similar the structure in Figure 8-6 is to that formed by the Doctrine components shown in Figure 8-5.

 ### 2.4 Code to an Interface, Not to an Implementation